builderbill

 • The good thing about the sketch is that I can, for a start remember where it was. (how many holiday shots have you got that you can't even remember where they were taken ?).

-• I can remember heaps of things about the whole place that are not on the paper at all.
+• I can also remember heaps of things about the whole place that are not on the paper at all.
 Memories that are fixed and they come back when I see the sketch.

 I picked up a book from the library, "Drawing On The Right Side of The Brain".
 Within a few pages I was hooked.
 In a few hours I was making progress.
 I loved it.